Packaging Management

 To link packaging to a product, first click on the Packaging list.

-• if the packaging does not exist in beCPG, click on the arrow to the right and select "Packaging".
+• if the packaging does not exist in beCPG, click on the arrow to the right and select "Packaging material".
 Then enter the name (mandatory field), description and unit, and click on "Save".

 • if the package exists in beCPG, click on "Add" to select a package already created.